Blog

 BrightStar Care is Joint Commission accredited, reflecting our commitment to the highest standards in home health care.
 The Joint Commission is the same independent accrediting body that evaluates hospitals — facilities like Lake Granbury Medical Center and Huguley Medical Center pursue accreditation because it represents an external, evidence-based audit of clinical quality.

 For stroke survivors and their families, Joint Commission Accreditation answers a specific question: does this agency actually do what it says it does?
 The accreditation process evaluates clinical protocols, supervision standards, staff training, documentation practices, and quality improvement systems.
-When you choose a Joint Commission Accredited home care agency, you have a documented, audited basis for that confidence — not a promise on a website.
+When you choose a Joint Commission Accredited stroke recovery home care agency in SW Fort Worth and Burleson, TX, you have a documented, audited basis for that confidence — not just a promise on a website.

 Stroke Recovery Home Care Across SW Fort Worth and the Burleson Territory

-BrightStar Care of Burleson serves stroke survivors and their families throughout a broad service corridor in southwest Tarrant and Johnson Counties, including:
+We serve stroke survivors and their families throughout a broad corridor in southwest Tarrant and Johnson Counties, including:

 • Burleson and Joshua — including communities like Hidden Creek and Joshua Farms